How did the Canadian Snow Gauge in Wawa Start?

-Even though it was the Internet Dark Ages, I knew how to run a website back then, so to try to help solve the phone problem, we started a “Snow Cam” for all of our sledders.
-They could watch the snow pile up on our website.
+Even though it was the Internet Dark Ages, I knew how to run a website, and started a “Snow Cam” so the Snowmobilers could go to my website and watch the snow pile up.
 We showed snow depth by stacking the Canadian Snow Gauge in Wawa – 4 Beer Cases High.